AvolitesLtd/TitanManual/docs/effects/editing-shapes-and-effects.md

 fixtures to add or remove them from the shape.

 If a fixture group was used to create the shape, removing fixtures from the shape using this option will break the link to the group.
-A \[Remove Fixtures\] confirmation softkey will be shown to warn you of this.
+A <Keys.SoftKey>Remove Fixtures</Keys.SoftKey> confirmation softkey will be shown to warn you of this.

 Reversing a Shape
 -----------------

-You can reverse the direction of a shape by pressing \[Reverse Selected Fixtures\] from the shape menu.
+You can reverse the direction of a shape by pressing <Keys.SoftKey>Reverse Selected Fixtures</Keys.SoftKey> from the shape menu.
 The shape will be reversed only on fixtures which are selected, allowing you to run the shape forward on some fixtures and backwards on others.